Pawel-Pioro/Pawel-Pioro/README.md

 ### Hello!
-My name is Pawel Pioro and I am a Programmer.
+My name is Pawel Pioro and I am a Software Developer.
 <br>

 Take a look at my website!